by Saskia Mier

-The city of Almería is Andalucia's most eastern capital.
-Years ago, it was not as well known by tourists as other capitals like Malaga, Sevillle, or Granada.
-However, that has changed drastically in the last while with its growth as a major holiday area.
+Almeria is Andalusia’s most eastern capital.
+Years ago, it was not as well known by tourists as other provincial capitals such as Malaga, Seville, or even Granada, however, that has changed drastically in the last while with its growth as a major holiday area.
 The city is situated at the foot of a mountain range which is crowned by the magnificent Alcazaba, the second largest Muslim fortress in Andalusia after the Alhambra in Granada.
 It has about 198, 500 inhabitants.

 Filled with important and fascinating historical attractions, Almeria is the capital of Andalucia's most easterly province of the same name.
 The Alcazaba of Almería, a huge attraction, is the… More →